 Why Do Dogs Leash Bite?

-Walking outdoors is often a high energy, high stimulus, extravaganza of scents, movement, sound, and sights, for a dog.
+Walking outdoors is frequently a high energy, high stimulus, extravaganza of scents, movement, sound, and sights, for a dog.
 Therefore, they are more likely to lose control and act out, than when they are at home.
-Usually, this occurs when a dog sees a squirrel, cat, or another dog.
-Instinctually, the dog wants to chase the squirrel or cat.
-When the dog is prevented from chasing, all that excited energy must still go somewhere, so it frequently gets redirected onto the leash.
+This usually occurs when our dog sees a person, squirrel, cat, or some other trigger.
+Instinctually, he wants to chase the squirrel and cat, or interact with the person.
+When our dog is prevented from chasing, all that excited energy must still go somewhere, so it may get redirected onto the leash.

-Which technique we use to prevent biting on the leash, will depend on why we think our dog is doing it, in the first place.
+Which technique we use to prevent biting on the leash, will depend on the intensity and source of the behavior.
 If our dog has a bite history, it is best to hire a professional trainer.

 1. Let our dog carry a stick or toy during leash training.

-A problem with this technique, is that our dog may just want to lie down, and play with the toy or stick.
+A problem with this technique is that some dogs may want to lie down, and just play with the toy or stick.

 2. Play the Find-it game.

-A good game to play with our dog during walks, is the Find-it game.
+A fun game that I play with my dog during walks, is the Find-it game.

-- First, get our dog’s attention by calling his name.
+- First, I get my dog’s attention by calling his name.

-- Treat him for giving us his attention.
+- I reward him for giving me his attention.

-- Then, say Find-it, and throw him a treat a short distance away.
+- Then, I say Find-it and throw him a treat a short distance away.

-- When he finds it, praise him well, treat him, and repeat.
+- When he finds it, I praise him well, treat him, and repeat.

 3. Make leash training more interesting.